okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 Amazing!
 We have a work environment to develop our components with.

-At this point, I will leave the Storybook part there as this is more of a proof to get up and going and move to publishing the library.
+At this point, I will leave the Storybook part there as this is more of a conceptual proof and move onto publishing the library.
 There is a lot to Storybook, but check the docs from here on out to build further than the simple set up we have done above.

 ## Publishing the library

-Assuming that we are happy with our `Button` and this will make up the sole component of our incredibly versatile component library, so let's move to publishing the package!
+Assuming that we are happy with our `Button` and this will make up the sole component of our incredibly versatile component library, so let's move onto publishing the package!

 For myself, I am going to run the following: